zoot101/snapraid-daily/README.md

 # SnapRAID-DAILY

-Simple Bash Script for the automation of all essential SnapRAID functions with in-built email notifications and monitoring of the number of deletions/moves.
+Simple Bash Script to automate all essential SnapRAID functions.

+In built email notifications with monitoring of the number of deletes/moves/updates.

 Customisable through the use of external hooks.
 See some examples here:
 * https://github.com/zoot101/snapraid-daily-hooks
-* Hooks are provided above for **Apprise**, **Healthchecks.io**, and to manage a list of services
+* Hooks are provided above for **Apprise**, **Healthchecks.io**, and to manage a list of services.

 # Introduction